Skip navigation

 Wright Elementary School believes that all students can learn; it just might not be in the same way or in the same amount of time.
 We feel it is important to target students’ needs and help move all students forward in their learning, whether they need extra help, are right where they need to be, or need to be challenged.
 Wright Elementary develops a foundation for successful, confident, life-long learning.

-There are several co-curricular activities that are available for students attending Wright Elementary, including a walk/run club.
+There are several co-curricular activities that are available for students attending Wright Elementary, including a music enrichment program and a cooking class.

 School history